HMS Hermes (95): 1930s

-The ship remained at Wei Hai Wei until the end of August when she sailed up the Yangtze River for Hankow.
+The ship remained at Weihaiwei until the end of August when she sailed up the Yangtze River for Hankou.
 She reached the inland port on 5 September and dispatched armed guards to put down unrest on several British-owned merchant ships.
 Her primary purpose, though, was to aid the Chinese government's survey of the massive flooding in the area.
 Charles Lindbergh and his wife, Anne Morrow Lindbergh, were also in the city to survey the flooding with their Lockheed Sirius float-plane and they were invited to use the carrier as their base.
 Unfortunately, their aircraft was flipped on the morning of 2 October by a strong current as it was being hoisted back into the water by Hermes's crane.
 They were quickly rescued by a boat from the carrier, but their aircraft was damaged.
 Captain MacKinnon offered to take them and their aircraft to Shanghai where it could be repaired and the ship departed the next day.
 She remained in Shanghai until 2 November, when she sailed for Hong Kong.
 Hermes received a distress message on 3 November from a Japanese merchantman, SS Ryinjin Maru, that had run aground on the Tan Rocks near the Chinese mainland at the mouth of the Taiwan Strait.
 The ship managed to rescue nine crew members before she was relieved by the Japanese destroyer Nashi and could proceed to Hong Kong.
 She reached the city on 7 November and remained in the area until April 1932.

 Captain MacKinnon took sick the next month and he was relieved by Captain W. B. Mackenzie on 25 February.
-After a short refit, the carrier, escorted by the destroyer Whitehall, made a brief visit to Amoy in late April before sailing for Wei Hai Wei where she stayed until 17 September.
+After a short refit, the carrier, escorted by the destroyer Whitehall, made a brief visit to Amoy in late April before sailing for Weihaiwei where she stayed until 17 September.
 On that day, Hermes sailed for the Japanese city of Nagasaki and then spent four weeks in Shanghai.
 The ship did not return to Hong Kong until 28 October and spent the next few months there.
 In January 1933, the carrier visited the Philippines for several weeks before returning to Hong Kong where she was given a brief refit.
-After short visits to Tsingtao and Wei Hai Wei, Hermes departed Hong Kong in mid-June for Great Britain.
+After short visits to Qingdao and Weihaiwei, Hermes departed Hong Kong in mid-June for Great Britain.
 She reached Sheerness on 22 July, but the ship was transferred shortly afterwards to Chatham Dockyard and opened to the public during Navy Week in early August.
 She sailed the next month for Devonport Dockyard for a thorough refit.
 Transverse arresting gear was fitted and her machinery was thoroughly overhauled.
 Sometime in 1932, the two single 2-pounders were replaced by two quadruple .50-calibre Mark III machine gun mounts.